NVIDIA/TensorRT/tools/tensorflow-quantization/README.md

    - `DepthwiseConv2D` support was added in TF 2.8.
    - `Conv2DTranspose` is not yet supported by TF (see the open bug [here](https://github.com/tensorflow/model-optimization/issues/964))
        However, there's a workaround if you do not need the TF2 SavedModel file and just the ONNX file:
        1. Implement `Conv2DTransposeQuantizeWrapper`.
-See our [userguide](https://docs.nvidia.com/deeplearning/tensorrt/tensorflow-quantization-toolkit/docs/docs/add_new_layer_support.html#example) for more information on how to do that.
+See our [user guide](https://docs.nvidia.com/deeplearning/tensorrt/tensorflow-quantization-toolkit/docs/docs/add_new_layer_support.html#example) for more information on how to do that.
        2. Convert the quantized Keras model to ONNX using our provided utility function `convert_keras_model_to_onnx`.

 ## Resources